FotieMConstant/tailwind-you/README.md

 <h1><p align="center">Tailwind You</p></h1>
 <p align="center">Tailwindcss and Material You design with the logic covered</p>

-A frontend UI Component framework supporting most of the major frontend UI frameworks including React, Vue
+A frontend UI Component framework supporting most of the major frontend UI frameworks including React, Vue.

+Tailwind You includes a variety of HTML, Vue React components, all created with Tailwind CSS classes and following Material You Design principles.

 Tailwind You is [tailwindcss](https://tailwindcss.com/) based.
 It gives the full power to styling.
 Also creating unique styles in tailwind you is unbelievably easy using global **StyleObjects**.
 Giving full power to modifying the style of the components in any state.
 Also because its tailwindcss based thus gives out of the box modularity